NataliaVelasquez18/Employee-database/README.md

 ## Business Problem

 Managing company data in Excel or VBA can become conversome with large amounts of information.
 When organizations need to scale, the need to store and manage their data in a way that is efficient.
-The purpose of this project is to show how to build a database using SQL and how efficient is to retrive any information needed for analysis after the database is up and runing.
+The purpose of this project is to show how to build a database using SQL when transitioning from using csv files and how efficient is to retrive any information needed for analysis.

 ---